-Children will return to school from Monday 8th March 2021.
-Please read the latest risk assessment and guidance for parents below for full school opening from Monday 8th March.
+Please read the latest risk assessment and guidance for parents below.

-Guidance about what you can do from 8th March can be found on the government website and in the image below.
-It is still vitally important that we all follow this guidance and do not jump too soon into mixing with other households.
+Guidance about what you can do from 17th May can be found on the government website and in the image below.
+It is still vitally important that we all follow this guidance.
+Keep safe to keep our school fully open.
+Thank you for your support.

 Curriculum Support in the event of school closure or absence from school